 (Photo from the Virtual Museum of the Gulag)

-In the absence of Yury Dmitriev, then held at Detention Centre No 1, the annual Day of Remembrance took a different form in 2017: an official part, with dancing and singing, and an “unofficial” protest during which Dmitriev’s daughter Katerina and others read aloud the names of the hundreds of victims from the lists compiled by her father.
+In 2017, in the absence of Yury Dmitriev, then imprisoned in Petrozavodsk at Detention Centre No 1, the annual Day of Remembrance took a different form — an official part, with dancing and singing; and an “unofficial” protest during which Dmitriev’s daughter Katerina and others read aloud the names of the hundreds of victims from the lists compiled by her father.